Tel Aviv: Foundation in Late Ottoman period (1904–1917)

-By 1914, Tel Aviv had grown to more than 1 km2.
+By 1914, Tel Aviv had grown to more than 1 km2 and had 182 houses.
 In 1915 a census of Tel Aviv was conducted, recording a population 2,679.
-However, growth halted in 1917 when the Ottoman authorities expelled the residents of Jaffa and Tel Aviv as a wartime measure.
+However, growth halted during World War I. In 1917, the Ottoman authorities expelled the residents of Jaffa and Tel Aviv as a wartime measure.
 A report published in The New York Times by United States Consul Garrels in Alexandria, Egypt described the Jaffa deportation of early April 1917.
 The orders of evacuation were aimed chiefly at the Jewish population.
 Jews were free to return to their homes in Tel Aviv at the end of the following year when, with the end of World War I and the defeat of the Ottomans, the British took control of Palestine.
+In 1919, Tel Aviv 182 houses, the same number that it had in 1914.

 The town had rapidly become an attraction to immigrants, with a local activist writing:

 The immigrants were attracted to Tel Aviv because they found in it all the comforts they were used to in Europe: electric light, water, a little cleanliness, cinema, opera, theatre, and also more or less advanced schools... busy streets, full restaurants, cafes open until 2 a.m., singing, music, and dancing.